Java: Float Vs Double | What’s the Difference?

 From the above output, we can see that the range values are different from Java float and double keyword.
 So, this can be considered one of the major key differences in Java float vs double.

-Decimal value is considered with the help of the Precision data.
-And there is a difference in Float vs Double in regard to the precision points.
-The double data type holds the double precision number & the single precision is used as the float precision number.
+The Decimal point is developed with the help of the Double Precision Numbers.
+And there is a difference in Float vs Double regarding the Precision Points.

-In the case of the float variable, there can only be 7 decimal points can be included.
-And in the case of the double data type, the decimal point can reach up to 15 points which is nearly double the float data type.
-That is the reason, it is called double precision.
+In the case of the float variable, there can only be 7 decimal values included.
+In the case of the double data type, the decimal point can reach up to 15 points which is nearly double the float data type.
+That is the reason, it is called Higher Precision as well.

 public class Main